-The potential for AR and VR is huge.
+The potential for AR and VR in the Middle East and Africa maritime sector is huge.
 According to Global Market Insights1, the market for AR products is set to exceed \$165 billion by 2024, and it can play a significant role solving many complex shipping challenges.
 There are a wide range of duties to be performed on a ship, and a company cannot train every crew member in everything.
 AR technology such as connected goggles can help crew members on board perform maintenance, such as repairing of satellite antennas, by accessing online training information or remote experts.
 VR is already being used to re-create entire simulated ships for training exercises, allowing trainees to walk around the simulated ship and familiarize themselves with the safe operation of systems and equipment.